AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57315-new-transaction-created-in-PayPal-Payflow-Pro-each-time-the-fetch-button-is-clicked.md

 1. Place an order using *Credit Card*.
 1. Open the transaction from [!UICONTROL Admin].
 1. Click on the **[!UICONTROL Fetch]** button.
-1. Check [!DNL PayPal] account for transaction related to placed order.
+1. Check [!DNL PayPal] account for transactions related to the placed order.

 <u>Expected results</u>: